justinmeiners/justinmeiners.github.io/docker-dependent/README.md

 It doesn't take much thought to realize the answer is no.
 Docker locks down a *list of URLs* you depend on, but the contents must still be acquired through the internet, upon each build (ignoring cache).
-Outside the dockerfiles, the surronding internet around is always moving in the glacier described before.
+Outside the dockerfiles, the surrounding internet around is always moving in the glacier described before.
 (1)

 ## What Docker doesn't Archive